Have you been thinking about retiring in Thailand? Wondering what options you have?

 Thailand Privilege Card (Elite Visa)

 The Thailand Privilege Card program, previously known as the Elite Visa, isn’t technically a retirement visa.
-But it’s a valid option for affluent foreigners who wish to stay long-term in Thailand and avoid visa runs and extensions.
+But it’s a valid option if you want to retire in Thailand long-term and avoid visa runs and extensions.

-Depending on the membership package, qualified foreigners can stay in Thailand for five to 20 years.
+Depending on the membership package, you can stay in Thailand for five to 20 years and don’t need to keep having 800,000 baht in your bank account all the time.

 The best thing about the Thailand Privilege Card is that it significantly decreases the time and headaches of dealing with paperwork and immigration officers, and it keeps you updated with the everchanging retirement visa requirements.